The University of Newcastle

-Areas of study: Architectural design, architectural history and theory, architectural technology, professional practice.
+Areas of study Architectural design, architectural history and theory, architectural technology, professional practice.

-Career opportunities: Architect, designer, drafter, infrastructure planner, project manager, technician, town planner.
+Career opportunities Architect, designer, drafter, infrastructure planner, project manager, technician, town planner.
 Broaden your career options and qualify as a professional architect with a Master of Architecture (two additional years of study).

-Practical experience: Engage in live projects through hands-on work and public exhibitions.
+Practical experience Engage in live projects through hands-on work and public exhibitions.
 Collaborate with organisations to improve the housing and health of disadvantaged people in remote Australia and developing countries.
 Our graduates also exhibit their work publicly at our graduate exhibition, an opportunity to showcase work to industry and the local community.

-Fees and charges: Visit the University of Newcastle website for current fee information.
+Fees and charges Refer to University of Newcastle current fee information.

 Recommended studies: Any 2 units of English, any 2 units of history, plus one or more of Design and Technology, Industrial Technology, Visual Arts.

-If you completed higher education or partial higher education studies your grade point average can be converted to a selection rank to be used for admission purposes: visit the University of Newcastle website.
+If you completed higher education or partial higher education studies your grade point average can be converted to a selection rank to be used for admission purposes.

-If you studied vocational education and training, the type of qualification, whether or not you completed it, and if it was graded or competency-based, will all be taken into consideration to assess your eligibility for admission: visit the University of Newcastle website.
+If you studied vocational education and training, the type of qualification, whether or not you completed it, and if it was graded or competency-based, will all be taken into consideration to assess your eligibility for admission.

-If you haven't completed any formal secondary, VET or higher education studies we offer a range of options to get you on the pathway to your dream degree: visit the University of Newcastle website.
+If you haven't completed any formal secondary, VET or higher education studies we offer a range of options to get you on the pathway to your dream degree.

 If you have already successfully undertaken relevant study at another higher education institution or from the TAFE/VET sector, you may be granted credit on enrolment in a program.
 This is in addition to using that study to help determine your rank and eligibility to enter a program at the University of Newcastle.
-Visit the University of Newcastle website.

 Courses are added and cancelled throughout the admissions year and course details are subject to change.
-Check the course search regularly.
+Check the UAC course search regularly.

 Review of programs

 The academic content of all programs is subject to routine review.
-For up-to-date details, visit the University of Newcastle website.
+For up-to-date details, visit University of Newcastle degrees.